 It can be also noted that fractionation of F. dicranostylaleaves powder according to the particle size resulted in significant (p < 0.05) differences in the powder composition (Table 1).
 The moisture (4.07 to 5.73 g/100 g), lipid (5.33 to 10.40 g/100 g), protein (19.60 to 26.08 g/100 g), and ash (11.44 to 16.60 g/100 g) contents expressed in dried basis, indicated an increase with reducing powder particle size, contrary to carbohydrate and fiber contents which were more concentrated the larger fractions.
 Therefore, the larger powder fraction was enriched in fiber and carbohydrate contents, whereas the smallest powder fraction was enriched in lipid, proteins, ash, and moisture contents.
 Results of the present study were consistent with the fact that the smaller particle is richer in ash, lipid, and proteins, because fibrous plant parts are harder to grind, resulting in larger particles35-37.
 On other hand, the results of moisture may be explained by the high surface of small particles, facilitating the absorption of surrounding air humidity.
-Similar observations were previously made for Dichrostachys glomerata, Boscia senegalensis,and Hibiscus sabdariffa powders16 and on Eucalyptus grandis powders38.
-According to these reports, powder fraction with smaller particle size was found to possess higher ash content and smaller fiber content (hemicellulose and cellulose).
+Similar observations were previously made for Dichrostachys glomerata, Boscia senegalensisand Hibiscus sabdariffa powders16 and on Eucalyptus grandis powders38.
+According to these reports, powder fraction with smaller particle size was found to possess higher ash content and smaller fiber contents (hemicellulose and cellulose).

 Mineral analysis

-A total of four mineral elements (iron, copper, magnesium, and zinc) were determined in powder fractions and unsieved powder from F. dicranostylaleaves, as shown in Table 1.
-From the results, there was a demarcation in the amount of copper (15.10 ± 0.14 mg/100 g DW) followed by iron and zinc with 5.58 ± 0.10 mg/100 g DW and 4.69 ± 0.10 mg/100 g DW, respectively; while magnesium content (1.50 ± 0.14 mg/100 g DW) was the lowest.
+A total of four mineral elements namelyiron, copper, magnesium, and zinc were determined in powder fractions and unsieved powder from F. dicranostylaleaves, as shown in Table 1.
+From the results, there was a demarcation in the amount of copper (15.10 ± 0.14 mg/100 g DW) followed by iron and zinc with 5.58 ± 0.10 mg/100 g DW and 4.69 ± 0.10 mg/100 g DW, respectively, while magnesium content (1.50 ± 0.14 mg/100 g DW) was the lowest.
 The mineral contents of F. dicranostylaleave powder were higher than those of some leafy vegetables of the South-West Region of Cameroon; Amaranthus dubius (0.06; 0.069 and 0.26mg/100g), Gnetumafricanum (0.75; 0.02 and 0.71 mg/100 g) and Vernonia amygdalina (0.17; 0.05 and 0.80 mg/100 g) for copper, iron, and zinc respectively39.

 In addition, results showed that the four mineral contents varied significantly (p < 0.05) depending on the powder particle sizes.
 The mineral values for different particle sizes increased from 3.26 to 9.68 g/100 g; 9.09 to 24.41 g/100 g; 1.38 to 2.33g/100 g and 3.79 to 8.55 g/100 g DW, respectively, for iron, copper, magnesium, and zinc.
 Thus, the mineral contents increased inversely to the particle sizes of F. dicranostylafractions.
-Overall, the Small fraction showed the highest mineral contents, while the large fraction showed the lowest.
+Overall, the small fraction showed the highest mineral contents, while the large fraction showed the lowest.
 Similar results in terms of the effect of particle size on mineral contents were observed by Deli et al.18,19for Hibiscus sabdariffa calyx and Dichrostachys glomeratafruit powders.
 Obtained results in this study also support the earlier reported hypothesis in several research studies35,38, which suggested that the finest powders from grounded and sieved vegetable matrices would be more concentrated in minerals than large particle powders.
 These authors reported the highest ash contents in the smallest particle sizes, as the higher ash contents suppose the higher mineral contents of the food matrix.
 Minerals contained in this leafy vegetable could be of great interest for health such as antioxidant capacity.

 Total phenolic and flavonoid contents